FreePlacki/freeplacki.github.io/posts/css-mandelbrot/content.md

 ## Laying the foundation, variables

-As far as I'm aware there is no way to draw on the html canvas with just CSS and we are gonna need something to represent our drawing, so we're gonna use individal `div`s to represent the pixels.
+As far as I'm aware there is no way to draw on the html canvas with just CSS and we are gonna need something to represent our drawing, so we'll use individual `div`s to represent the pixels.
 Let's go for a $20\times20$ image for a total of $400$ `div`s...

 ::: {.sidenote}